bunnylionn/smart-bin-app/README.md

 └── README.md
 ```

-## Usage

-1. Start both backend and frontend servers
-2. Ensure your Arduino device is configured with the correct server URL
-3. Open the web application in your browser
-4. Monitor bins in real-time as data arrives from Arduino devices

 ## Deployment

 ### Production Server

 The backend is deployed on **Google Cloud Run**:
 - **URL**: `https://smart-bin-http-frfux5cgdq-as.a.run.app`
-- The frontend is configured to use this URL by default

 ### Environment Variables